khaors/geocompr/main.md

 ## Web mapping applications with shiny

 The interactive web maps demonstrated in section \@ref(interactive-maps) can go far.
-Careful selection of layers to display, base-maps and pop-ups can be used to communicate the main results of many projects involving Geocomputation.
+Careful selection of layers to display, base-maps and pop-ups can be used to communicate the main results of many projects involving geocomputation.
 But the web mapping approach to interactivity has limitations:

 - Although the map is interactive in terms of panning, zooming and clicking, the code is static, meaning the user interface is fixed.